Holy Name Church (West Roxbury, Massachusetts)

 Holy Name Church in West Roxbury is a Roman Catholic church of the Archdiocese of Boston.

 Among the largest and most distinguished buildings in the western section of Boston, the imposing Romanesque Revival church dominates the rotary where it is located and provides an interesting contrast to the Gothic St. Theresa Roman Catholic Church, a mile down Centre Street.
-Holy Name Church is a relatively large building with an upper an lower church.
+Holy Name Church is a relatively large building with an upper and lower church.

 Founding and early development

 The parish was founded in 1927 under the leadership of Fr.
 William P. McNamara, the first pastor.
 It was developed from Sacred Heart in Roslindale and St. Teresa in West Roxbury.
 Prior to the construction of a church, services were held in the Bellevue Community Theatre in Roslindale.

 Although the basement church was ready for Midnight Mass in 1929 work on the superstructure progressed more slowly and the church was not completed until 1939.

 December 1942 saw the funeral of a number of victims of the Cocoanut Grove fire at Holy Name.

 In 1944, during renovations at Holy Cross Cathedral, ordinations were held at Holy Name.